aptech/docs/docs/CR-reclassify.rst

         assigned to the recoded variable
     :type to: kx1 vector

-    :returns: x_new (*Matrix*), multi-dimensional array or string array with the same dimensions as the input x, containing the recoded values of x
+    :return x_new: multi-dimensional array or string array with the same dimensions as the input x, containing the recoded values of x

+    :type x_new: matrix

 Examples
 ----------------